Category Archives: Preventative Dental

 Oral Cancer Screenings Save Lives

 Did you know that oral cancer kills one person every hour in the United States?
-And close to 50,000 Americans are diagnosed with oral oropharyngeal cancer every year.
-Easy Screening The good news is your dentist and dental hygienist at the Dental Store are trained to look for oral cancer and any signs of tissue…
+Every year, oral oropharyngeal cancer affects close to 50,000 Americans.
+Easy Oral Cancer Screenings The good news is your dentist and dental hygienist at the Dental Store are trained to look for oral cancer and any signs of tissue change…